The-Notebookinator/notebookinator/docs.typ

 just install
 ```

+#info[
+  If you're running this on Windows, you'll need to run these commands in a sh
+  shell, like git-bash or the shell packaged with Cygwin or GitHub Desktop.
+]

 = Basic Usage

 Once the template is installed, you can import it into your project like this: